akemin-dayo/PreferenceOrganizer2/redditpost.md

 #**For new users: So what *is* PreferenceOrganizer 2?**

-A simple and free alternative to PreferenceFolders, compatible with iOS 6, 7, 8, 9, and 10.
+A simple and free alternative to PreferenceFolders, compatible with iOS 6, 7, 8, 9, 10, and 11.

-PreferenceOrganizer 2 organises your Settings app by separating your Settings app into 4 configurable categories: Apple Apps, Social Apps, Tweaks, and App Store Apps.
+PreferenceOrganiser 2 organises and de-clutters your Preferences app into several configurable categories for ease of navigation.

 Uses [KarenPrefs](https://github.com/angelXwind/KarenPrefs) and [KarenLocalizer](https://github.com/angelXwind/KarenLocalizer).